Ada-Developers-Academy/core-unit-2/intro-to-sql/activity-intro-to-sql.md

 (0 rows)
 ```

 - [ ] Add a new valid record to the `passengers` table.
-Please make up the data.
+Use whatever data brings you joy!

 ### !callout-info